 Morris County freeholder, 1994-98; Dir.
 Freeholder Board, 1997.

 - Family: Married (Mary Pat); 4 children

 Chris Christie, a Republican, was elected governor of New Jersey in 2009 and quickly became lionized in his party as the archetypal “Jersey guy” for his confident, cut-the-crap persona.
-He was chosen to give the 2012 Republican National Convention’s keynote address and has remained the subject of speculation about a future White House race, but his moderate social positions—and willingness to praise President Barack Obama while castigating his own party—have cost him support among conservatives.
+He was chosen to give the 2012 Republican National Convention’s keynote address and became the subject of speculation about a future White House race, but his record at home led to questions about whether he could win over voters nationally.

 Christie grew up in Livingston, a comfortable suburb 10 miles west of Newark, the son of an accountant who was an ardent Republican, and a Sicilian-American mother who was a lifelong Democrat.
 He was president of his class throughout middle school and high school and was selected for student leadership programs in Washington.
 In 1977, when he was 15, he volunteered in Republican Thomas Kean’s race for governor, and Kean became his role model.
 He graduated from the University of Delaware and Seton Hall Law School.